 Rhythm is it!

-The upheavals in 2020 have given an enormous boost to changes in the world of work: Demands for more flexibility and more individualisation, new working models and general changes in communication and organisation of work are on everyone's lips and the working and living worlds of employees are becoming increasingly intertwined.
+The revolutionary events in 2020 have promoted changes in the world of work with enormous thrust: Demands for more flexibility and more individualization, new work models and general upheavals in communication and organization of work are on everyone's lips, and the working and living worlds of employees are increasingly intertwined.

-The question of when we work brings into play the consideration of our chronobiology, i.e. our inner rhythm, which silently structures our life.
-We do not work too much - we work wrongly, according to the authors' thesis: In accordance with biological intervals, energies are released, but whoever has to work against his rhythm suffers from this opposition, ultimately works against himself, and in the worst case becomes ill.
+The question of when we work brings into play here the consideration of our chronobiology, that is, our inner rhythm that silently structures our lives.
+We don't work too much - we work wrong, according to the authors' thesis: In harmony with biological intervals, energies are released, but those who have to work against their rhythm suffer from this opposition, ultimately work against themselves, and in the worst case become ill.

-Lothar Seiwert, Europe's leading and best-known expert on the new time and life management, expert on time management, Life-Leadership® and work-life balance
+Lothar Seiwert, Europe's leading and best-known expert on the new time and life management, expert on the topics of time management, Life-Leadership® and work-life balance

-Cawa Younosi, head of human resources and member of the management board of SAP Germany.
-Under the motto "#SAPDoch!", he sets new trends in personnel management, always with the motto: the human being in the center.
+Cawa Younosi, Head of Human Resources and member of the Executive Board of SAP Germany.
+Under the motto "#SAPDoch!" he sets new trends in human resources management, always with the motto: people at the center.

-Alexander Hagelüken, Senior Editor for Economic Policy at Süddeutsche Zeitung and former European correspondent in Brussels
+Alexander Hagelüken, Senior Editor for Economic Policy at the Süddeutsche Zeitung and former European correspondent in Brussels.